nhaglind/dotfiles/README.md

 ## Notes

-- Configs are backed up with .bak extension before installation
+- Configs are backed up with .bak extension before installation by default.